How to Accelerate Company Growth By Building a Positive Workplace Culture

 Case in point: Unhappy employees are expensive and damaging to company culture.

 Since disengaged, stressed employees cause corporations to lose money, it’s safe to say that happy, productive employees increase profit.
-Just like a toxic company culture can bring an organization down, the reverse can be a powerful tool in a business’ revenue strategy.
+Just like a toxic company culture can bring an organization down, the reverse can be a powerful tool in a business’s revenue strategy.

 What causes a toxic workplace culture?